Harry Secombe: Honours

 In 1963 he was appointed a Commander of the Order of the British Empire (CBE).

-He was knighted in 1981, and jokingly referred to himself as Sir Cumference (in recognition of his rotund figure).
+He was knighted in the 1981 Birthday Honours, and jokingly referred to himself as Sir Cumference (in recognition of his rotund figure).
 The motto he chose for his coat of arms was "GO ON", a reference to goon.

 Later life and death

 Secombe had peritonitis in 1980.
 Within two years, taking advice from doctors, he had lost five stone in weight.
 He had a stroke in 1997 and his colon burst, from which he made a slow recovery.
 He was then diagnosed with prostate cancer in September 1998.
 Following a second stroke in 1999, he was forced to abandon his television career, but made a documentary about his condition in the hope of giving encouragement to others with the condition.
 Secombe had diabetes in the latter part of his life.

 Secombe died on 11 April 2001 at the age of 79, from prostate cancer, in hospital in Guildford, Surrey.
 His ashes are interred at the parish church of Shamley Green, and a later memorial service to celebrate his life was held at Westminster Abbey on 26 October 2001.
 As well as family members and friends, the service was attended by Charles, Prince of Wales and representatives of Prince Philip, Duke of Edinburgh, Anne, Princess Royal, Princess Margaret, Countess of Snowdon and Prince Edward, Duke of Kent.
 On his tombstone is the inscription: "To know him was to love him."

 At Peter Sellers's funeral in 1980, Secombe sang a hymn and Spike Milligan joked: "I hope you die before me because I don't want you singing at my funeral."
 After Milligan's death in 2002, a recording of Secombe singing Guide me, O Thou great Redeemer was played at Milligan's memorial service.

 The Secombe Theatre in Sutton, Greater London, was named after him.
 He is also fondly remembered at the London Welsh Centre, where he opened the bar on St Patrick's Day (17 March) 1971.